adamhsparks/read.abares/README.md

 - [{tidync}](https://CRAN.R-project.org/package=tidync), or if you prefer,
 - a [{data.table}](https://CRAN.R-project.org/package=data.table) data.frame of the whole data set.

-Or for the Soil Thickness for Australian areas of intensive agriculture of Layer 1 (A Horizon - top-soil) (derived from soil mapping) data select from:
+Or for the Soil Thickness for Australian areas of intensive agriculture of Layer 1 (A Horizon - top-soil) (derived from soil mapping) and land use change data sets, select from:

 - [{stars}](https://CRAN.R-project.org/package=stars), or
 - [{terra}](https://CRAN.R-project.org/package=terra).

+### Just Shutup and do Your Work!

+{read.abares} offers users a way to opt out of verbosity at the package level.
+There are three levels that are offered.

+  - `quiet` - no feedback except for on failure,
+  - `minimal` - feedback on failure and warnings is provided, and
+  - `verbose` - verbose feedback is provided on failure, warning and for processes like download time or data import.

 ## About Data Serviced